-- Note 43(F), which describes how the Group manages climate change-related risks arising from financial instruments; - Note 46(J)(ii) for an example of accounting policies on SPPI assessment for environmental, social and governance (ESG) features; and - Note 46(M) for an example of an ESG feature embedded in an issued instrument.
+- Note 43(F), which describes how the Group manages climate-related risks arising from financial instruments; - Note 46(J)(ii) for an example of accounting policies on SPPI assessment for environmental, social and governance (ESG) features; and - Note 46(M) for an example of an ESG feature embedded in an issued instrument.

-For additional illustrative disclosures on climate change, see our Guide to annual financial statements - Illustrative disclosures (September 2022).
+For additional illustrative disclosures on climate change, see our Guide to annual financial statements - Illustrative disclosures (September 2023).

-Banks should also consider any relevant regulatory guidance on managing and disclosing the climate change impacts on banks.
-For example, in January 2022 the European Banking Authority (EBA) issued implementing technical standards for Pillar 3 disclosures of ESG risks.
+Banks should also consider any relevant regulatory guidance on managing and disclosing the climate-related impacts on banks.
+For example, in January 2022 the European Banking Authority issued implementing technical standards for Pillar 3 disclosures of ESG risks.
 Many of these disclosures are provided outside the financial statements.
 However, it is important to consider whether these disclosures align with the uncertainties on climate-related matters that have been reflected in the judgements and estimates applied in the financial statements.
-The European Securities and Markets Authority (ESMA) announced that climate-related matters is one of the common enforcement priorities for 2022.
-Also, it is worth noting that while the principal focus remains on climate-related risks, there has been increasing interest in other areas of sustainability reporting - e.g. social and governance-related risks.
+The European Securities and Markets Authority (ESMA) announced that climate-related matters are one of the common enforcement priorities for 2023.
+In October 2023, ESMA issued a report to assist companies in providing more robust disclosures and to create more consistency in how climate-related matters are accounted for in financial statements prepared under IFRS Accounting Standards.
+Also, it is worth noting that while stakeholders' principal focus remains on climate-related risks, there has been increasing interest in other areas of sustainability reporting - e.g. social- and governance-related risks.